Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/README.md

 NPM Libraries and their Maintainers, with Edges connecting libraries to their dependent libraries.
 Edges also connect the Maintainers to their respective libraries.

-The second container in an implementation of the concept of a **materialized view**; a set of data pre-aggregated and persisted so as to enable faster queries at runtime.
+The second container in an implementation of the concept of **materialized views**; a set of data pre-aggregated and persisted so as to enable faster queries at runtime.
 For example, some of the pre-aggregated data answers the question: "Where else is this library/component used?" and "What other packages does this Maintainer work on?".
-Additionally, the materalized views contain pre-calculated Library ages, in days and years, based on their original and current version dates.
-Pre-aggregating data such as this can significantly reduce the **RU usage** for CosmosDB users.
+Additionally, the materalized views contain pre-calculated library ages - in days and years, based on their original and current version dates.
+Pre-aggregating data such as this can significantly reduce the **RU usage** for CosmosDB users, and thus is why we are featuring **materialized views** in this sample BOM project.

 What's very interesting about the materialized view in this project is that it is accessed via the **CosmosDB SQL API** rather than the **Gremlin API**.
 The materialized views are queried efficiently in this project via